mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 In the above example, a DNS query to `myapp.a.contoso.com` will be forwarded to `1.1.1.1:53` or `2.2.2.2:53`.
 Likewise, a DNS query to `myapp.b.contoso.com` will be forwarded to `3.3.3.3:53` or `4.4.4.4:53`.

 ## dns_search
-A space-separated list of domains that are tried when an unqualified domain is entered (e.g., domain searches that do not contain &#8216;.&#8217;).
+A space-separated list of domains that are tried when an unqualified domain is entered (for example, domain searches that do not contain &#8216;.&#8217;).
 The Linux implementation of `/etc/resolv.conf` restricts the maximum number of domains to 6 and the maximum number of characters the setting can have to 256.
 For more information, see [man /etc/resolv.conf](http://man7.org/linux/man-pages/man5/resolv.conf.5.html).

 A `search` line with the specified contents is added to the `/etc/resolv.conf` file of every cluster host. `search` can do the same things as `domain` and is more extensible because multiple domains can be specified.

-In this example, `example.com` has public website `www.example.com` and all of the hosts in the datacenter have fully qualified domain names that end with `dc1.example.com`.
+In this example, `example.com` has the public website `www.example.com` and all of the hosts in the datacenter have fully qualified domain names that end with `dc1.example.com`.
 One of the hosts in your datacenter has the hostname `foo.dc1.example.com`.
 If `dns_search` is set to &#8216;dc1.example.com example.com&#8217;, then every DC/OS host which does a name lookup of `foo` will get the A record for `foo.dc1.example.com`.
 If a machine looks up `www`, first `www.dc1.example.com` would be checked, but it does not exist, so the search would try the next domain, lookup `www.example.com`, find an A record, and then return it.

 ```yaml
 dns_search: dc1.example.com dc1.example.com example.com dc1.example.com dc2.example.com example.com
 ```

 ## docker_remove_delay
 The amount of time to wait before removing stale Docker images stored on the agent nodes and the Docker image generated by the installer.
-It is recommended that you accept the default value 1 hour.
+It is recommended that you accept the default value one hour.

 ## enable_docker_gc
 Indicates whether to run the [docker-gc](https://github.com/spotify/docker-gc#excluding-images-from-garbage-collection) script, a simple Docker container and image garbage collection script, once every hour to clean up stray Docker containers.
 You can configure the runtime behavior by using the `/etc/` config.
 For more information, see the [documentation](https://github.com/spotify/docker-gc#excluding-images-from-garbage-collection)